martim00/aventura/README.md

 The engine is made on top of phaser 3 (http://phaser.io/).

 I'm streaming periodically at twitch.com (https://www.twitch.tv/martim00).
-Come and see me doing this engine and listen to good music.
+Come and watch me doing this engine and listen to good music.

 ## Using This Project